SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `store_before_runs`

     I the whole trajectory should be stored before the runs are started.
 Otherwise the storage will be only initialised.
+Be aware that you have to manually store your trajectory at some point if you disable the automatic storage, otherwise you will lose all information about items that were added before the starting of the single runs.
+You are advised NOT to change the default setting (`True` per default).
+Disable this feature ONLY if you have a very sound reason to do so.

 * `log_folder`